A Hitchhiker’s Guide to South Korea

 The first two cars had valid reasons for not taking us eg. They were just going down the road or their car was full.
 The third was driven by a young couple.
 They are really nervous and seemed to think that they had to take us to our final destination due to being instructed by the Army.
 A quick conversation with their English speaking friend clear it up and they dropped us off at their final destination, and didn’t take the 250 km drive they thought they had to take us on.

+Hopefully, this hitchhiker’s guide to South Korea gave you ideas and confidence about trying it once in the country.
 Hitch hiking was a great way to meet the locals and to see places that normal tourists wouldn’t think of going to.
-So find that adventurous streak in you but most importantly, stay safe!
+So find that adventurous streak in you but most importantly, stay safe by following the hitchhiker’s guide to South Korea that I’ve outlined above.